 Article 8 of the company’s articles of association stipulates that the Nomination Committee shall comprise a total of three people, who shall be shareholders or shareholders’ representatives.
 The Nomination Committee’s composition shall be such that the interests of shareholders as a community shall be upheld, and the majority of committee members shall be independent of management and the board.
 The members of the Nomination Committee, including its chair, are elected by the AGM for a term of two years.
 Members may be re-elected.
 To ensure continuity, members’ terms of office shall not coincide.
 The remuneration payable to members of the Nomination Committee is determined by the AGM.
-A set of regulations governing the work of the Nomination Committee was adopted at the board meeting of 21 March 2007.
+A set of regulations governing the work of the Nomination Committee was adopted at the board meeting of 21 March 2007 and updated at the AGM in 2014.

-As at 6 June 2018, the Nomination Committee comprises of the following persons:
+As at 31 December 2018, the Nomination Committee comprised the following:

 - Anne Kathrine Slungård

 - Endre Kolbjørnsen

 The Nomination Committee shall make a recommendation to the AGM with respect to candidates for election to the board of directors and Nomination Committee, as well as propose the remuneration payable to the members of the board and the Nomination Committee.
 In its work, the Nomination Committee shall take into consideration relevant statutory requirements with respect to the composition of the company’s governing bodies, as well as principles for corporate governance laid down in the Code.
 Proposals for members of the board and Nomination Committee should safeguard the shareholder community’s interests and the company’s need for competence, capacity and diversity.
 To achieve this the Nomination Committee may contact shareholders and company directors.

 The Nomination Committee draws up criteria for the selection of candidates for the board and Nomination Committee, in which both sexes should be represented.
 The Nomination Committee should, over time, balance the requirements for continuity and renewal in the individual governing body.
 Relevant candidates must be asked whether they are willing to undertake the office of director or deputy director.